cusyio/Python4DataScience/docs/productive/security/sbom.rst

    }

-In the :term:`CI` workflow, the placeholder SBOM file is then checked out along with the code. sbomify then enriches it with the latest information.
-Hatchling subsequently builds the wheel using the latest SBOM file, and finally the :term:`wheel` is published to :term:`PyPI`.
+In the :term:`CI` workflow, the placeholder SBOM file is then checked out along with the code. sbomify then populates it with the latest information.
+Hatchling then builds the :term:`wheel <Wheel>` using the latest SBOM file, and finally the wheel is published to PyPI.

 Analysis
 --------

-There are numerous tools available for security and licence checks, each focusing on different problem areas.
-Two open-source tools for SBOM analysis are `Dependency Track <https://dependencytrack.org>`_ and `GUAC <https://guac.sh>`_.
+There are numerous tools available for security and licence checks, each focusing on different areas of concern.
+Two open-source tools for SBOM analysis are `Dependency Track <https://dependencytrack.org>`_ and `GUAC
-With ``sbomify-action``, you can upload SBOMs directly from the :term:`CI` pipeline to your Dependency Track instance using:
+<https://guac.sh>`_.
+With ``sbomify-action``, you can upload SBOMs from the CI
+pipeline directly to your Dependency Track instance using:

 .. code-block:: yaml